Research Faculty

 |

-Brian T. Bateman, MD, MScBrian T. Bateman, MD, MSc is the Chief of the Division of Obstetric Anesthesia in the Department of Anesthesiology, Perioperative and Pain Medicine at Brigham and Women’s Hospital and as a researcher in the Division of Pharmacoepidemiology and Pharmacoeconomics in the Department of Medicine.
-He is an Associate Professor of Anaesthesia at Harvard Medical School.
+Brian T. Bateman, MD, MScBrian T. Bateman, MD, MSc is Professor and Chair of the Department of Anesthesiology, Perioperative, and Pain Medicine at Stanford University School of Medicine.
 His research interests focus on pharmacoepidemiology in pregnancy and the epidemiology of pregnancy-related complications.
 He has particular interest in the use of opioids during pregnancy and its consequences, the safety of cardiovascular medications in pregnancy, predictors of severe maternal morbidity and mortality, and medication safety in the perioperative period.
 He is on the editorial board of Anesthesiology and is an editor of the upcoming edition of Chestnut’s Obstetric Anesthesia: Principles and Practices.
 He is a voting member of the FDA’s Anesthetic and Analgesic Drug Products Advisory Committee.
 He has served as a technical consultant to the Joint Commission, expert reviewer for the Agency for Healthcare Research and Quality, on study sections at the NIH and PCORI, and grant review boards for funding agencies from several other countries.
-He serves on the Board of Directors for the Society for Obstetric Anesthesia and Perinatology
+He serves on the Board of Directors for the Society for Obstetric Anesthesia and Perinatology.

 |